TamangCodes/mysuperdatacompany/README.md

 ## Features

 - File upload support for JSON and CSV formats
-- Simple data querying with optional file type filtering
+- Deafult data download for an uploaded files in JSON
 - Docker-based deployment for easy setup and testing
 - Built with Python, Django, and PostgreSQL